keithrbennett/keithrbennett.github.io/_posts/2018-04-08-clipboard-text-processing.md

 ---
 title: Clipboard Text Processing on the Mac with Ruby
-date: 2018-04-088
+date: 2018-04-08
 ---

 On the Mac, `pbcopy` and `pbpaste` are among the command line utilities I like and use the most.
-They let you manipulate the system clipboard on the command line.
+They enable you manipulate the system clipboard on the command line.
 This can come in really handy.
 First, I'll show you how they work:

 ```
 echo 'hello' | pbcopy